 A new Dawn

-Read the intriguing story behind present day Nave and the rebirth of the perilous continent of Myrland
+Read the intriguing story behind present day NAVE AND the rebirth of perilous continent of MYRLAND

 They are three feet long, with legs and thighs that when they have been dried can be used as saws.
 This plague is interpreted as a sign of the wrath of the gods ; for they are seen of exceptional size, and also they fly with such a noise of wings that they are believed to be birds, and they obscure the sun, making the nation gaze upward in anxiety lest they should settle all over their land.
 In fact their strength does not fail, and as though it were not enough to have crossed the seas, they pass over immense tracts of land and cover them with a cloud disastrous for the crops, scorching up many things with their touch and gnawing away everything with their bite, even the doors of houses as well.
 They are a horrible plague, poisonous like snakes, except that they inflict a worse torture by despatching the victim with a lingering death lasting three days.

 Queros Plinius Inominalis, “Natura Myro Lanarius”, Liber XI, XXXV